NeetishRaj/NeetishRaj/README.md

 ### Hi there 👋

-I started programming with a simple HTML file back in 2011 and right now building an online Consulting platform for Cloud Architects.
+I started programming with a simple Java Hello world back in 2006 and right now building an online Consulting platform for Cloud Architects.
 I believe that every programming language and technology has a special place in our software development ecosystem.

 *_ We only get to know them if we play with them ! _*